-- › Initial introduction of project to public - › Online survey to gather input / follow-up - › Final conceptual plan review and public comment an accompanying environmental document for final adoption.
+- > Initial introduction of project to public - > Online survey to gather input / follow-up - > Final conceptual plan review and public comment who reviews the master plan with an accompanying environmental document for final adoption.
 All construction projects, by law, require environmental clearance.
 This is to ensure that the surrounding environment is protected and potential impacts are identified and mitigated if required.
 The timing between Commission approval and Council review can vary depending on the type of environmental clearance required for the park design.
 Both the Commission and City Council meetings are public meetings.
 Anyone is welcome to attend and provide comments.